manticoresoftware/manticoresearch/manual/english/Searching/KNN.md

 <!-- example inserting_embeddings -->

-When using auto embeddings, **do not specify the vector field** in your INSERT statement.
-The embeddings are generated automatically from the text fields specified in the `FROM` parameter.
+When using auto embeddings, you can:

+- Omit the vector field and let Manticore generate embeddings from the fields listed in `FROM`
+- Provide your own vector explicitly for a row
+- Provide `()` to skip generation and store an all-zero vector

+If you later run `ALTER TABLE ...
+REBUILD EMBEDDINGS`, rows that currently contain zero vectors from `()` are regenerated too.

 <!-- intro -->
 ##### SQL: